lowRISC/opentitan/doc/getting_started/setup_fpga.md

 ### CW340 Board

-The CW340 supports JTAG-based debugging with OpenOCD and GDB via the FTDI Chip embedded on the board.
-So no external JTAG adapter is needed.
+The CW340 supports JTAG-based debugging with OpenOCD and GDB via the FTDI Chip embedded on the board or via HyperDebug (if you connected one to your board above).
+No external JTAG adapter is needed.

 ### CW310 Board